gberthou/AdvanceOS/README.md

 ## How to install and run
 ### Installation
-1. (Only if you want to debug/emulate the kernel on your computer)  Clone the following repo and build it to get a version of qemu that simulates Raspberry Pi: [Torlus/qemu.git](https://github.com/Torlus/qemu.git)
+1. (Only if you want to debug/emulate the kernel on your computer)  Clone the following repo, checkout rpi branch and build it to get a version of qemu that simulates Raspberry Pi: [gberthou/qemu](https://github.com/gberthou/qemu/tree/rpi).
+The repo is actually a fork of Torlus/qemu with support for DMA features that are used in this project
 2. (Only if you want to debug/emulate the kernel on your computer)  Append path to qemu/arm-softmmu to your PATH environment variable
 3. Clone this repo
 4. run `make build`